IoannisVougias/StarWarsNetworkAnalysis/README.md

-# StarWarsNetworkAnalysis
+# Star War sNetwork Analysis
-Star Wars first seven episodes Network Analysis
+A Star Wars Network Analysis I conducted during the course of "Social Network Analysis", Department of Management Sciene and Technology, Athens University of Economics and Bussiness